Nonviolent Peaceforce: Southern part of Sudan, now Republic of South Sudan (2010–)

-Much of Nonviolent Peaceforce’s work in South Sudan focuses on child protection and women’s protection.
-They have successfully trained many women on the ground to form “Women’s Peacekeeping Teams” (WPTs) in order to reduce gender-based violence on the ground.
+Much of Nonviolent Peaceforce's work in South Sudan focuses on child protection and women's protection.
+They have successfully trained many women on the ground to form "Women's Protection Teams" (WPTs) in order to reduce gender-based violence on the ground.
 WPTs have also been cited as empowering women on the ground in South Sudan while simultaneously emphasizing the importance of protecting women and children.

-On 8 March 2016, Nonviolent Peaceforce launched an $8 million project on "Promoting Women's Role in Peacebuilding and Gender-Based Violence Prevention in South Sudan".
-The funding for the project came from the Kingdom of the Netherlands, and will be functionally funded through the Dutch Embassy in South Sudan.

 Myanmar (2012–)

 In 2012, Nonviolent Peaceforce received an official invitation from the Government of Myanmar.
 One of the main tasks NP has there is to monitor ceasefires and to set up mechanisms by which civilians can monitor them.
 They hold trainings across the country for these purposes.
 NP is also supporting women's organizations on the ground, aiding them in taking a more prominent role in guiding decision-making at the local level.

 Iraq (2017–)

 Nonviolent Peaceforce began work in Iraq in February 2017, establishing an office in Erbil, in the Kurdistan Region of Iraq (KRI) and deploying staff to facilitate the start-up of a country programme.
 NP initially focused on the provision of frontline protection services to internally displaced persons (IDP) along the displacement corridors during the military offensives to retake ISIS-controlled areas.
 Since the end of major combat operations against ISIS, NP has refocused efforts on vulnerable IDPs in camps, returnees in contested and high-risk areas, tensions along the disputed Federal Iraq and KRI border, and arbitrary detentions.